Get Started with Rev AI API Webhooks

 Here's how it works:

-1. An application submits a job to a Rev AI API for processing, supplying a webhook URL in the notification_config parameter.
+1. An application submits a job to a Rev AI API for processing, supplying a webhook URL in the `notification_config` parameter.

 2. Once job processing is complete, the API sends an HTTP POST message to the webhook URL containing the results of processing.